 Have Your Furnace Serviced

-Hiring professional furnace tune-up here in Salt Lake City can help optimize your furnace and prevent unnecessary discharge of power.
+Hiring professional furnace tune-up here in Salt Lake City can help optimize your furnace and prevent the unnecessary discharge of power.
 This can also help minimize the chances of a fire occurring in your home due to electrical problems.

-Note though that if your furnace is gas-powered, it’s still essential to have it serviced even though technically, you’re not paying for the gas bill rather than the electricity bill.
+Note though that if your furnace is gas-powered, it’s still essential to have it serviced even though technically, you’re not paying for the gas bill rather than the power bill.
 A faulty furnace can be the source of many home accidents from carbon monoxide poisoning to a fire.

 Insulate the House, Not Just the Windows

 It’s true that a large portion of the heat is released through the windows – but the walls are a bigger culprit.
 Walls that are not insulated are responsible for more than half of the heat lost during the winter months.